raj-kundalia/Magic-Notes/README.md

 # Magic-Notes
 Taking notes from users and saved it.
+You can add as many notes as you want.